wwlinne/JavaDesignPattern/README.md

 # JavaDesignPattern
-It is a Unit Converter System using the Java Design Pattern
+It is a Unit Converter System